guihome-diaz/daxiongmao-app/README.md

 * Database setup is done using **Flyway**.
 DB scripts are in [backend/src/main/resources/db]

 ## Translations
 Backend translations are saved in database, table "LABELS".
+You can import/export translations with Excel files.

-### import translations
+### Import translations

 *Excel file*

 You can quickly import translations from an Excel file.
 The Excel file must be composed as follow:
 * it must contain 1 sheet called 'LABELS', or be a single sheet file
 * 1st first column must be the LABEL_CODE
 * Other columns are the translations.
 Header of each column is the language code (on 2 letters), ex: `FR`, `EN`, `ZH`

 *Launch import*

 To trigger the excel file import launch the following maven goal:
+`to be done`

+### Export translations

+*Configuration*

+You have to configure the datasource to use for the labels export.
+`to be done`

+*Launch export*

+To trigger the Excel file export launch the following maven goal:
 `to be done`

 ## Development tips and tricks